behave/behave-django/docs/pageobject.rst

 .. warning::

     This is an *alpha* feature.
 It may be removed or its underlying implementation changed without a deprecation process!
-Please follow the discussions in `related issues`_ or on `Gitter`_ if you plan to use it.
+Please follow the discussions in `related issues`_ or on `Discussions`_ if you plan to use it.

 With *behave-django* you can use the `Page Object pattern`_ and work on a natural abstraction layer for the content or behavior your web application